pyauth/python-pkcs11/docs/applied.rst

 PKCS #11 exposes the ability to hash or digest data via a number of mechanisms.
 For performance reasons, this is rarely done in the HSM, and is usually done in your process.
-There are unlikely any advantages to using this functionality over :mod:`hashlib`.
+The only advantage of using this function over :mod:`hashlib` is the ability to digest :class:`pkcs11.Key` objects.

 To digest a message (e.g. with SHA-256):